ddlindeque/funk/docs/syntax.md

 ### Examples

 ```
-// forward declare a sum type
+// forward declare a sum type (The name is the type name)
 variant maybe<a>;

-// forward declare a product type
+// forward declare a product type (The name is the type name)
 struct person;

 // forward declare a function
 auto add(int64 x, int64 y) -> int64;

+// forward declare a value
+int64 x;
 ```

 ## Type declarations